Leon Wisskirchen • 2021-10-21

 Fintech founders need to decide on a clear license strategy to succeed.
 Which one fits your current or future business model?
 Here's what you need to know.

 FinTech business models can be categorized, having the relevant banking regulations in mind.
 In reality, the categories presented rarely occur as "single-variety".
 However, many of the FinTechs can be assigned to one of these categories depending on their business focus.
-This categorization is the first step in deciding which license and which license requirements (e.g. capital requirements) are relevant.
+This categorization is the first step in deciding which license requirements (e.g. capital requirements) are relevant to your business.

 🤖 Robo Advice